MetroRun/MetroRun/README.md

 # MetroRun
-Public transport being an important part of daily life of every indian.Metro has brought convenience to the daily routines of many people, and digitailaztion of metro tickets is more convient of the users.
+Public transport being an important part of daily life of every indian.Metro(Namma Metro) has brought convenience to the daily routines of many people, and digitailaztion of metro tickets is more convient of the users.
+This app is developed for bengaluru(Namma Metro).
-This app allows a user to buy tickets online by selecting one of the available routes of metro.
+This app allows a user to buy tickets online by selecting one of the available routes(purple line and green line) of namma metro
 It allows the user to sign in via their email IDs, choose the route/destination and buy the ticket accordingly.
+The app is built on Flutter for the user interface, using Firebase as the real time database.
+When the users register, the details is stored in the database.